-No matter where you live in Australia, the cooler months can take a toll on your lawn.
+No matter where you live, the cooler months can take a toll on your lawn.
 Whether the conditions are cold and wet, cold and dry, too sunny, too cloudy or too windy, they do damage.

 But armed with the right advice and some simple tools and products, most problems can be fixed and your lawn rejuvenated.